ministryofjustice/moj-frontend/docs/design-system-statuses.md

 ### How to use ‘official’ building blocks

-‘Official’ status building blocks can be used in every product phase.
-They’ll be supported and maintained in the long term.
+You can use ‘official’ building blocks in every product phase.
+They'll be supported and maintained in the long term.

 ## ‘Archived’ status <span class="govuk-tag govuk-tag--grey"  style="vertical-align:middle;" aria-hidden="true">Archived</span>

-A building block is archived when it's no longer needed.
+A building block is archived when it’s no longer needed.
 This is usually because the need has been met by the [GOV.UK Design System](https://design-system.service.gov.uk/) (which we do not want to duplicate).

 ### How to use ‘archived’ building blocks

-Building blocks with an 'archived' status should not be used.
-They are no longer being supported.
+Do not use ‘archived’ building blocks.
+They're no longer being supported.